qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 Sometimes you went into a one-way portal and want to come back, but you forgot the coordinate where you come in.
 Use this command to come back.

 ### Hand Reach Tweak
-Creative players can break and place blocks in a longer range.
+(1.16 Forge version does not have this feature) Creative players can break and place blocks in a longer range.
 This aims to make building easier.

 It can be disabled in the config.